gskinnerTeam/flutter-context-menu/README.md

 ## 🕹️ Usage

-To get started, wrap a `ContextMenuOverlay` around your main app or top-most view:
+To get started, wrap a `ContextMenuOverlay` around your top-most view or app:

 ```
 return ContextMenuOverlay(